-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Powermate PM7500DF compare to dual fuel generators of similar power (between 5500 and 6500 W).

 - Having a dry weight of 172 lbs, the Powermate PM7500DF belongs in the expected weight range for dual fuel generators which produce 5500 to 6500 rated watts.
-If weight matters to you, one of the champions in this power range is the Pulsar G65BN with only 126 pounds.
+If weight matters to you, one of the champions in this power range is the Pulsar PGDA70BiSCO with only 118 pounds.

-- Since the PM7500DF boasts with a run time of around 11 hours at 50% load, it can be safely judged as a device of a higher run time than most dual fuel generators of a comparable output.
+- With a run time of around 11 hours at 50% load, the PM7500DF has one of the higher run times, compared to its similarly powerful peers.
 If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Firman H05751, reaching around 12 hours.

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-This generator is somewhat less fuel efficient than devices of comparable output: its estimated fuel consumption reaches 0.73 GPH at a 50% load.
-If fuel consumption is your top priority, we suggest to check out the Genmax GM7250iEDC, which has a fuel consumption of only 0.45 GPH and thus, is one of the most efficient devices in our database.
+Compared to its peers, this generator is not exactly fuel efficient, compared to similarly powerful devices, with an estimated fuel consumption of 0.73 GPH at a 50% load.
+If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Pulsar PGDA70BiSCO.
+With a fuel consumption of as little as 0.42 GPH, it is one of the most efficient generators currently on the market.

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W dual fuel generators, the Powermate PM7500DF is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 5500-6500W dual fuel generators, the Powermate PM7500DF is on the cheap side of the price range.

 The bottom line